 The problem of plastic pollution is far underrated and one of unseen damage.
 We don’t see the plastic in our food, but if you eat fish, it is most likely present.
 Microplastics are microscopic pieces of plastic that is in our water and soil…and in our clothing.
 When you wash clothing that is made from, for example, polyester, microplastics leak into the gray water when rinsing.
 I was horrified last year when I realized polyester is plastic.
 Now, when I purchase clothing, bedding, kitchen towels, etc, I always check to see what it made of, and I do not buy anything made with plastic.
 See the tab labeled “Plastic Pollution” for more information.
 We need to make tough choices that are not easy and can lead us to rethinking the way we consume food and products.
 Something has to give.
 Clothing cannot be recycled and ends up, ultimately, in landfills.
 It can be reused and repurposed, though.

 I began studying art at Arizona State University in 1981, excelling in life drawing and human anatomy.
 Throughout my life, I've worked in watercolors, drawing, some printmaking, mix-media, and, for a time, acrylic painting (which I have stopped doing because of the plastic in acrylic paints).
-My work is far too numerous to display on my website, but here are a few samples from the past.
-Please contact me if you wish to see more of my art, thank you!!

 I decided to create an echo of my earlier self-portrait as an older woman (not old...yet!) in watercolor.